pran-7-5/eco_style/README.md

 utensils
 --------------------------------------------------------------------------------------------
 ```
-Only unglazed clay and 100 % cast iron(not cast iron alloy) utensils should be used
+Only unglazed clay and 100 % cast iron(not cast iron alloy, pure no impurities) utensils should be used (some companies are selling steel and writing 100% cast iron, check the factory )(blood is made of iron so no issue)(companies are putting some unknown oil coating to prevent rust)(iron is prone to rust so must be coated with mustard oil only after wash)

 100% cast iron wok with lid 3L x 1